chaminda204/cpm-go/readme.txt

 For testing, you can login to the web app and manually upload the module via Administration -> Manage Modules -> Add or Upgrade Modules.

+8) When you want to shutdown the VM, use the following command:
+    $ vagrant halt

 =========================================================================================
 Troubleshooting
 =========================================================================================